awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 + For a multi\-Region trail, ensuring that management events configured for all type of Read/Writes ensures recording of management operations that are performed on all resources in an AWS account\.

 By default, CloudTrail trails that are created using the AWS Management Console are multi\-Region trails\.

+**Note**
+If you use the Security Hub integration with AWS Organizations, and a member account does not own any CloudTrail trails that match the conditions described in this control, Security Hub will not generate findings for the member account for CIS 3\.x controls and [1\.1 – Avoid the use of the root user](#securityhub-cis-controls-1.1)\.

 ### Remediation<a name="cis-2.1-remediation"></a>